 They’re pretty easy to care for.
 Metallica does well with lighting that you’ll find in most homes and offices.
 If the plant is placed in brighter light levels the leaves lighten to a grey-green color.

 DO NOT allow plants to sit in saucers full of water or never allow the soil to dry, this can lead to root rot.
 Overwatering will lead to leaf tips that turn yellow.

 When you water, thoroughly water the soil evenly making sure the soil and roots have all had a good drink.

 DO NOT let the plant sit in water!!!

 Pest problems are hardly an issue with Metallica.
 The wide leaves make it easy to wipe down and keep the foliage clean.
 The leaves are also rigid and thicker making it more difficult for insects to “feast”.

 Do not prune the metallica palm as you would other plants.
-It grows from a main stem, and the leaflets should be “tipped” or the leaf itself removed.
+It grows from the main stem, and the leaflets should be “tipped” or the leaf itself removed.